vis-alex/simple-fighting-game/README.md

-# simple-fighting-game
+# simple-fighting-game in dendy style.
-# simple-fighting
+Control: Player1: w,a,d and spase for hitting.
-# simple-fighting-game
+Player2: arrows(left, right, top, bottom).
+Bottom for hitting